-Working a 9-to-5 job provides ample opportunities for us to dream about how we might strike it rich.
+Working a 9-to-5 job creates many opportunities for us to dream about how we might strike it rich.
 Some play the lottery.
-Others get creative and audition to be the next big reality TV star.
+Others audition to be the next reality TV star.
 About 118.4 million households have TV service, so there’s no denying television stars have a far reach.
 But the fancy clothes and luxurious settings often cloud the reality of reality TV.
 In the end, the price of TV fame is quite dismal.

-Before you quit your day job, make sure to choose your poison wisely.
-Not all reality shows reap big rewards in exchange for airing your dirty laundry to all of the world.
-Some shows pay their contestants next to nothing, while others could be your stepping stone to something bigger and better.
-Here’s everything we know about how much Chip and Joanna Gaines of Fixer Upper, the contestants on American Idol, and popular reality TV stars get paid.
+Before you quit your day job, make sure to pick your poison wisely.
+Some shows pay contestants and stars next to nothing, while others could be your link to something bigger and better.
+Here’s everything we know about how much Fixer Upper‘s Chip and Joanna Gaines and other popular reality TV stars get paid.